nirojan95/LearnFrench/README.md

 ## Summary

 Learn French is a language learning site for improving listening comprehension with an immersive learning experience.
+The French audio is created with Google's Text-to-Speech API.

 **Demo**: https://www.youtube.com/watch?v=KPm5Ps1zDP0